ciurana2016/twitter_sentiment_py/README.md

 ## Usage

-Run the script and give it a topic
+Paste your Twitter keys, then run the script and give it a topic
 ```
 python twitter_sentiment.py
 Enter a topic to search: